MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-generate-code-metrics-data.md

 ---
 title: Generate code metrics from the IDE or command line ms.date: 11/02/2018
-description: Generate code metrics data in Visual Studio by using Solution Explorer, a rule set file, the command line, or a menu command. ms.topic: how-to
+description: Learn how to generate code metrics data in Visual Studio.
+See how to use Solution Explorer, a rule set file, the command line, or a menu command. ms.topic: how-to
 helpviewer_keywords:
   - code metrics data